sensu/sensu-docs/content/sensu-go/5.21/guides/reduce-alert-fatigue.md

 ### Validate the event filter

 Verify the proper behavior of these event filters with `sensu-backend` logs.
-The default location of these logs varies based on the platform used (see [Troubleshooting][2] for details).
+The default location of these logs varies based on the platform used (see [Troubleshoot Sensu][2] for details).

 Whenever an event is being handled, a log entry is added with the message `"handler":"slack","level":"debug","msg":"sending event to handler"`, followed by a second log entry with the message `"msg":"pipelined executed event pipe